alexbartlow/rspec-with-blog-post/output.md

 Now THIS sparks some joy.
 I don’t have to include anonymous contexts, and I can use `with` in two different, powerful ways.
 I can use it as a combination `context` and `let` to introduce multiple examples.
 I can also immediately call `.it` to get a one-line expectation with an implicit subject.

 I get a beautiful, self-evident description of what the method should do in a variety of circumstances.
 I'll admit, I've never really been a TDD guy before - but something like this makes TDD a snap.
 Writing these specifications is quick, clean, and painless.
-You can totally picture putting a few of these specifications together

 This is the output I get from running the above example, which is also very readable.